xavierliancw/iOSDevelopment-Basics-Examination/README.md

 ### Task "pepper":
 - [ ] Merge branch "pepper" into your work
 - [ ] Successfully build and run your project afterwards
+- [ ] Make sure all features from "pepper" are not lost in the merge
+- [ ] Make sure none of your work is lost either

 ### Task "cactus"
 - [ ] Solve the travelling salesman problem